-If a child needs to leave the school between 8.50am and 3.00pm parents must sign the ‘Sign In/Out’ book in the foyer and a note should be given to the class teacher.
+If a child needs to leave the school between 8.50am and 3.00pm parents must present to the front office and a note should be given to the class teacher.
 Penalties exist under the Act.
 For further information please refer to the ACT Education Directorate website to download the Education Act.

 Accident and Illness

 If a child appears to be unwell before school, parents should make arrangements for the child to remain at home or be cared for elsewhere.

 Student information check sheets are sent home at the start of each year to gather parent contact information for ready reference and should be returned promptly to the class teacher.
 To facilitate speedy contact with parents in an emergency, any change in home or work phone numbers, home address, place of employment or name of emergency contact should be notified immediately.